odaniel1/zwift-cleaner/README.md

 gcloud auth application-default login
 ```

+::3:: Follow the steps in [this](https://jessicasalbert.medium.com/holding-your-hand-through-stravas-api-e642d15695f2) blog to set-up a Strava API connected to your Strava account.

-:3: Deploy your cloud function (in this case `hello_get`), the `region` argument should be the region you set in the initialisation step above (in my case I've chosen to use `europe-west1`).
+::4:: Deploy your cloud function (in this case `get_last_strava_activity`), the `region` argument should be the region you set in the initialisation step above (in my case I've chosen to use `europe-west1`), and the text `SECRET_TOKEN` for your Strava app.

 In this deployment the `no-allow-unauthenticated` argument will ensure that only authorised users can call the deployed function.

 ```
-gcloud functions deploy python-http-function \
+gcloud functions deploy get_last_strava_activity \
 --gen2 \
 --runtime=python311 \
 --region=europe-west1 \
 --source=. \
---entry-point=hello_get \
+--entry-point=get_last_strava_activity \
---trigger-http
+--trigger-http \
---no-allow-unauthenticated
+--no-allow-unauthenticated \
+--update-env-vars STRAVA_ACCESS_TOKEN=SECRET_TOKEN
 ```

-:4: Check the function, replacing `URI` with the URI that was returned from the above command.
+::5:: Check the function, replacing `URI` with the URI that was returned from the above command.
+This should return the title of your last Strava activity.

 ```
 curl -m 70 -X POST URI \